Colne Valley ‘Cattle Checker’ and ‘Meadow Surveying and Monitoring’ – Volunteer opportunity

+An exciting new project has been put into action in order to help conserve a local meadow at Denham Country Park and Staines Moor.
 As part of the Colne Valley Landscape Partnership Schemes and in partnership with London Wildlife Trust , we are looking for local residents to help, conserve, survey (e.g. butterflies, bats, wildflowers) and champion your local meadows.
 People that walk regularly at Denham Country Park or Staines Moor can also help by keeping an eye out on the cattle restoring the meadows.
-Contact us to ask how!

 Meadow activities include:

 - “Cattle Checker” to keep an eye on the cattle and report any problems if they notice anything – training will be provided